A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Goodness-of-fit tests based on extremal coefficients

-By comparing Proposition~\ref{weak_limit_1} with Proposition~\ref{weak_limit_2}, we see that the limiting distribution of $S_{B,n,m}$ under $H_0$ contains the additional term $\gamma^{-1/2} \Lambda_B'$ compared with that of $S_{B,n}$.
+From the previous proposition, we see that the limiting distribution of $S_{B,n,m}$ under $H_0$ contains the additional term $\gamma^{-1/2} \Lambda_B'$ compared with that of $S_{B,n}$ given in Proposition~\ref{weak_limit_1}.
 The influence of that term can be made arbitrarily small by taking $\gamma$ sufficiently large.